the-vegetarian-vampire/Smart-Contract-Resources/README.md

 ## Gas Optimization
 Not invented here: security risk is often greater than improvement value

 A transaction costs a base of 21,000 gas
 each computational step cost ~2-10 gas (usually)
 each byte of data costs 16 gas (4 if zero byte)
 editing a storage slot costs 5,000 gas (20,000 if not yet filled)

+- structs: inside a struct, using a smaller-sized uint when possible will allow Solidity to pack these variables together to take up less storage
-- Strings, arrays, and loops are `computationally expensive`
+- strings, arrays, and loops are `computationally expensive`
 - `custom errors` - declared at top, more `gas efficient`
 - `constant` - naming convention ALL_CAPS; more `gas efficient`
 - `immutable` - can be set inside the constructor but cannot be modified after, more `gas efficient`: `i_owner`, i meaning immutable